zora-wuw/features/README.md

 * IP : MongoDB IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name
-* Create-Index : "yes" or "no".
-If "no", it lists the collections that require index.
+* Create-Index : Senario 1: If "1", then create index
+                 Senario 2: If "2", it lists the collections that require index.

 ### f0003: Group Rows in CSV Files
 Group rows and count the number of the same records